Weekly Swoon: Blood Orange and Roasted Beets

 With yogurt, tarragon, and hazelnuts.

 This dish is a particular favorite.
-The blood orange not only mirrors the red and golden hues of the beets, but it also offsets their earthiness with bright acidity.
+The blood orange not only mirrors the red and golden hues of the beets but also offsets their earthiness with bright acidity.
 Here, the combo is served on a bed of Greek yogurt, but fresh ricotta is equally delicious.
 If you have time, it’s nice to drizzle the toasted hazelnuts with olive oil, salt, and pepper.
 Nuts often get shortchanged in the seasoning department!

 - 4 medium red beets